pulumi/examples/azure-py-appservice-docker/README.md

 Starting point for building a web application hosted in Azure App Service from Docker images.

+The example shows two scenarios:

-The example deploys an existing image from Docker Hub
+- Deploying an existing image from Docker Hub
+- Deploying a new custom registry in Azure Container Registry, building a custom Docker image, and running the image from the custom registry

 ## Running the App